The effects of the coronavirus situation at the Luomus public attractions

 - The free entrance days are canceled until further notice.

-- Unfortunately, we do not organize guided tours in the glasshouses of Kaisaniemi Botanic Garden at the moment.
+- Unfortunately, we do not organize guided tours in Kaisaniemi Botanic Garden or Kumpula Botanic Garden in autumn 2021.

 - You will find more information about venue hirings and photography permits here.